 c) the AMF shall not check forCAG restrictions.

-If the PDU session status information element is included in the SERVICE REQUEST message, then the AMF:
+If the PDU session status information element is included in the SERVICE REQUEST message, then:

+a) for single access PDU sessions, the AMF shall:

-a) shall perform a local release of all those PDU sessions which are active on the AMF side associated with the access type the SERVICE REQUEST message is sent over, but are indicated by the UE as being inactive, and
+1) perform a local release of all those PDU sessions which are not in 5GSM state PDU SESSION INACTIVE on the AMF side associated with the access type the SERVICE REQUEST message is sent over, but are indicated by the UE as being in 5GSM state PDU SESSION INACTIVE; and

+2) request the SMF to perform a local release of all those PDU sessions; and

+b) for MA PDU sessions, the AMF shall:

+1) for MA PDU sessions having user plane resources established in the AMF only on the access the SERVICE REQUEST message is sent over, but are indicated by the UE as no user plane resources established:

+i) perform a local release of all those MA PDU sessions; and

+ii) request the SMF to perform a local release of all those MA PDU sessions; and

+2) for MA PDU sessions having user plane resources established on both accesses in the AMF, but are indicated by the UE as no user plane resources established:

+i) perform a local release of user plane resources of all those PDU sessions on the access the SERVICE REQUEST message is sent over; and

-b) request the SMF to perform a local release of all those PDU sessions.
+ii) request the SMF to perform a local release of user plane resources of all those PDU sessions on the access type the SERVICE REQUEST message is sent over.

+If the AMF needs to initiate PDU session status synchronization or a PDU session status IE was included in the SERVICE REQUEST message, the AMF shall include a PDU session status IE in the SERVICE ACCEPT message to indicate:

+- which single access PDU sessions associated with the access type the SERVICE ACCEPT message is sent over are not in 5GSM state PDU SESSION INACTIVE in the AMF; and

-If the AMF needs to initiate PDU session status synchronization or a PDU session status IE was included in the SERVICE REQUEST message, the AMF shall include a PDU session status IE in the SERVICE ACCEPT message to indicate which PDU sessions associated with the access type the SERVICE ACCEPT message is sent over are active in the AMF.
-If the PDU session status information element is included in the SERVICE ACCEPT message, then the UE shall perform a local release of all those PDU sessions which are active on the UE side associated with the access type the SERVICE ACCEPT message is sent over, but are indicated by the AMF as being inactive.
+- which MA PDU sessions are not in 5GSM state PDU SESSION INACTIVE and having user plane resources established in the AMF on the access the SERVICE ACCEPT message is sent over.

+If the PDU session status information element is included in the SERVICE ACCEPT message, then:

+a) for single access PDU sessions, the UE shall perform a local release of all those PDU sessions which are not in 5GSM state PDU SESSION INACTIVE or PDU SESSION ACTIVE PENDING on the UE side associated with the access type the SERVICE ACCEPT message is sent over, but are indicated by the AMF as in 5GSM state PDU SESSION INACTIVE; and

+b) for MA PDU sessions, for all those PDU sessions which are not in 5GSM state PDU SESSION INACTIVE or PDU SESSION ACTIVE PENDING and have user plane resources established on the UE side associated with the access the SERVICE ACCEPT message is sent over, but are indicated by the AMF as no user plane resources established:

+1) for MA PDU sessions having user plane resources established only on the access type the SERVICE ACCEPT message is sent over, the UE shall perform a local release of those MA PDU sessions; and

+2) for MA PDU sessions having user plane resources established on both accesses, the UE shall perform a local release on the user plane resources on the access type the SERVICE ACCEPT message is sent over.

 If the Uplink data status IE is included in the SERVICE REQUEST message and the UE is: